 Michelle asked: How do I remove dye from carpet?
 I have a fake tree that is in a basket.
 I’m not sure if my dog urinated on it, or if the carpet was still wet after I cleaned it, but the basket has left a horrible reddish-orange stain underneath the basket.
 I’ve tried everything and cannot seem to get the stain out.
 Any suggestions?

 The most successful process for removing dye stains from your carpet will depend on the type of dye, the age of the stain, and the type of carpet.
-It’s not always easy to come by those answers, but fortunately there’s a solution that works on virtually any type of dye stain, even on those that have been there for years!
+It’s not always easy to come by those answers, but fortunately there’s several products that works on virtually any type of dye stain, even on those that have been there for years!
 Just follow these steps.

 You Will Need: